ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 What you need to know as a developer
 ====================================

-- An example of build script can be found in src/arm/demo/Makefile
+- An example of build script can be found in src/samples/particles/Makefile
-- TI-Nspire-specific header files from Ndless's directory include/ are directly available
-- Executables must be position independent: don't use absolute addresses and static variables
 - Executable files must start with the 4-bytes-long header 'PRG\0', with their entry point right after it.
 The utility 'MakeTNS' available in the tools directory may be used to skip newlib's startup code added before this signature.